grafioschtrader/grafioschtrader/backend/README.md

 - **application-production.properties**: Here you can make your own settings.
 These properties remain unaffected by an update.
 GT delivers an empty file here.
 A value in this property file overrides the value in the other two property files.
 Therefore, certain properties should only be overwritten with enough basic knowledge.

 #### application.properties
-GT has some properties in the configuration file **backend/grafioschtrader-server/src/main/resources/application.properties**.
-The properties which settings starts with *ENC* must have a new value and other properties should be checked:
+GT has some properties in the configuration file `backend/grafioschtrader-server/src/main/resources/application.properties`. **Properties whose value begins with *ENC* must be given a new value and then begin with *DEC*.
+The following properties should be checked and possibly adjusted**:
 - spring.datasource.url
 - spring.datasource.username
 - spring.datasource.password